linayang28/Getting-and-Cleaning-Data---Week4/README.md

 What you find in this repository
 ========================================
-CodeBook.md: information about raw and tidy data set and elaboration made to transform them
+CodeBook.md: information about raw and tidy data set and elaboration made to transform them \

-README.md: this file
+README.md: this file \

-run_analysis.R: R script to transform raw data set into a tidy data set
+run_analysis.R: R script to transform raw data set into a tidy data set \
+newTidyData.txt